DhruvArora1210/Spatital-AI/README.md

 Why This Matters (The "Social Good" Aspect)
-While many Multi-Agent systems focus on optimizing business workflows, Lumina applies Agentic Workflow Patterns to accessibility.
+While many Multi-Agent systems focus on optimizing business workflows, Spatial Intelligence applies Agentic Workflow Patterns to accessibility.

 By decoupling Perception (Computer Vision) from Reasoning (LLM), we solve the latency problem.
 The Vision system can run at 30FPS tracking objects, while the LLM only wakes up when the user asks a question.
 This makes the system responsive enough for real-time navigation aid.